 I often think about this quote from Malcolm X. It's a point that really can't be made too often.

-Having become socially conscious to a certain degree, it can be easy to fall into the trap of condemning or judging those who aren't as awakened as we are, forgetting that there was a time when we weren't as informed as we are today.
+After becoming socially conscious to a certain degree it can be easy to fall into the trap of condemning or judging those who aren't as awakened as we are.
+We forget there was a time when we weren't as informed as we are today.

-Thinking of the masses as unthinking sheeple too stupid or lazy to know better cuts off the part of our brain that can look deeply and empathize with the deeper environmental circumstances that have created the mass-awareness crisis that our civilization faces.
+When we think of the masses as unthinking sheeple too stupid or lazy to know better, it cuts off the part of our brain that can look deeply and empathize with the deeper environmental circumstances that have created the mass-awareness crisis that our civilization faces.

-In my experience, it was by random luck that I was born into a family that encouraged me to think freely and didn't teach me that there was only one true source of knowledge and all other sources are heresy.
-It was by random chance that I was exposed to books and magazines like Adbusters outside the mainstream consensus that sent me on a new path of learning.
+In my experience, it was by random luck that I was born into a family that encouraged me to think freely and didn't teach me that there was only one true source of knowledge and that all other sources are heresy.
+It was by random chance that I was exposed to books like Ishmael by Daniel Quinn and magazines like Adbusters, which challenged the 'givens' of our culture and sent me on a new path of learning.
 It was by chance that I grew up and met certain people that exposed me to alternative ways of seeing the world.

-So from this vantage point I have a lot of compassion for the children that were born into situations that weren't so lucky.
-They grew up in a more rigid religious family, went to schools where the teachers and students are raised in similar environments, exposed to the same white-washed versions of history and social perspective, exposed to the same corporate media which homogenizes thought.
-And of course the mass media, which imparts a selective status-quo point of view to millions of people, is itself a product of the miseducation of our youth by an educational system which was also itself designed by people who were miseducated with the often subtle or not-so-subtle racist, sexist, nationalist, capitalist, religious views of the dominant culture.
+So from this vantage point, I have a lot of compassion for the children that were born into situations that weren't so lucky.
+They grew up in more rigid religious families.
+They went to schools where the teachers and students around them were raised in similar environments.
+They were exposed to the white-washed versions of history and social perspectives that made it unthinkable to question their great country or superior economic system.
+When they came home from school, they were exposed to the same corporate media which homogenizes thought, covertly supports the corporate interests hiding behind both political parties, and pretends to be fair and balanced while never letting certain perspectives on the air.
+Then, of course, we have to consider how the mass media - which imparts a selective status-quo point of view to millions of people, is itself a product of the miseducation of our youth by an educational system that was also itself designed by people who were miseducated with the often subtle or not-so-subtle racist, sexist, nationalist, capitalist, religious views of the dominant culture.

-The point for me is that creating a relationship with someone from a place of empathy vs a place of judgement will create two different relationships and two different outcomes.
+It's also more effective.
+Creating a relationship with someone from a place of empathy vs a place of judgment will create two different relationships and two different outcomes.
 From my experience, adults, like children, learn and grow better when the relationship is built on the former.

 Focusing on media and education for the youth of the world is possibly our best chance to transform and break the cycle of miseducation.
-Because if we don't do anything, in 20 years time, we will have more wounded souls perpetuating the wounds they inherited from our society.
+Because if we don't do anything, in 20 years, we will have more wounded souls perpetuating the wounds they inherited from our society.